 Options are defined through the namobs namelist variables.
-The options $ln_t3d$ and $ln_s3d$ switch on the temperature and salinity profile observation operator code.
-The filename or array of filenames are specified using the cn\profbfiles variable.
+The options $ln_t 3d$ and $ln_s 3d$ switch on the temperature and salinity profile observation operator code.
+The ln_ena switch turns on the reading of ENACT/ENSEMBLES type profile data.
+The filename or array of filenames are specified using the enactfiles variable.
 The model grid points for a particular observation latitude and longitude are found using the grid searching part of the code.
-This can be expensive, particularly for large numbers of observations, setting $ln_grid_search_lookup$ allows the use of a lookup table which is saved into an "xypos" file (or files).
+This can be expensive, particularly for large numbers of observations, setting ln_grid_search_lookup allows the use of a lookup table which is saved into an "xypos" file (or files).
 This will need to be generated the first time if it does not exist in the run directory.
 However, once produced it will significantly speed up future grid searches.
-Setting $ln_grid_global$ means that the code distributes the observations evenly between processors.
-Alternatively each processor will work with observations located within the model subdomain (see section ??).
+Setting ln_grid_global means that the code distributes the observations evenly between processors.
+Alternatively each processor will work with observations located within the model subdomain (see section 12.3.3).

 A number of utilities are now provided to plot the feedback files, convert and recombine the files.
-These are explained in more detail in section ??.
-Utilities to convert other input data formats into the feedback format are also described in section ??.
+These are explained in more detail in section 12.5.